-Snoring and Apnea Cause
+Snoring and apnea cause:

-Depression, anxiety, dry mouth, brain fog, high blood pressure, headaches, hair lose, difficulty losing weight, poor sex health, teeth grinding, & more
+depression, anxiety, dry mouth, brain fog, high blood pressure, headaches, hair lose, difficulty losing weight, poor sex health, teeth grinding, & more

 At-home process